In 2017, there were 542,820 traffic stops conducted in Connecticut by local and state police.

 There are several outcomes to a traffic stop.
 Let's look at three of them — ticket, written and verbal warnings — and see if drivers of various races get them with similar frequencies.
 The chart below shows the percentage of each of the three outcomes and does not account for other dispositions (such as arrest or summons).

-The share of tickets among three possible outcomes is nearly the same for White (45%) and Black (44%) drivers.
-Black drivers have the highest share of Verbal warnings (45%) and the lowest share of Written warnings (11%, same for Hispanic drivers) among all races.
-Indian Americans have the highest percentage of stops resulting in a ticket, 58%.
+The share of tickets among three possible outcomes is nearly the same for White non-Hispanic (45%) and Black non-Hispanic (44%) drivers.
+Black non-Hispanic drivers have the highest share of Verbal warnings (45%) and the lowest share of Written warnings (11%, same for Hispanic drivers).
+American Indian / Alaska Native non-Hispanic drivers have the highest percentage of stops resulting in a ticket, 58%.

-The four graphs below show the total numbers of cars searched and contraband found for each race for 2014–2017.
-The steeper the lines are, the lower the percentage of car searches resulting in contraband are.
+The four graphs below show the total numbers of cars searched and contraband found for each race and Hispanic ethnicity for 2014–2017.